“Geeeeez, MOM. What is YOUR problem?”

 This is what we need to remind ourselves when we find their words slicing into our psyche, creating doubt and fear, and insecurity.
 Instead, when we choose to just let them roll off us like waves, the ripple effect can be far-reaching.

 When we don’t react to all their drama and let them turn our insides upside down, we become a more steady force.
 We don’t feed their negativity.
 And without fuel, their fires of indignation and outrage often fizzle out.
-We also serve as an example that just because those around us are acting out, doesn’t mean we have to be influenced by them.

 THIS was the secret with The Four Agreements, and it was why it became such a game-changer for my family.
 I wish I could say I’ve mastered it, but I’ll continue to practice.
 With three teens, I get plenty of opportunities.

-There are also three other agreements; Be impeccable with your word, Don’t make assumptions, and Do your best.
+There are also three other agreements: Be impeccable with your word, Don’t make assumptions, and Do your best.

 This season gives our souls a chance to stretch and our hearts the opportunity to deepen with love as we nurture our teens from innocence to independence.